 - 3.1.1.
 The Small Cell Infrastructure Guidelines set forth requirements and specifications for the placement and design of Small Cell infrastructure within the District's public right of way (ROW) to address engineering, safety, and aesthetic concerns.
 The guidelines intend to fit the functional needs of the cellular infrastructure necessary to provide adequate coverage within the character and function of the capital city's public space with the goals of: - 3.1.1.1.
 Avoiding impact on the most important view sheds and vistas within the L'Enfant Plan of Washington, DC; - 3.1.1.2.
 Minimizing the impact on the character of designated historic districts and landmarks, monuments, memorials, and federal buildings and open spaces; - 3.1.1.3.
-Protecting access and circulation to buildings and public open spaces; and

-3.1.1.4.
-Minimizing visual and physical clutter within the streetscape.
+Protecting access and circulation to buildings and public open spaces; - 3.1.1.4.
+Prioritizing the pedestrian experience along public streets by minimizing visual and physical clutter within the streetscape, and